autred/blog/_posts/2016-07-28-summertime-updates.md

 We've increased weighting of MMR again for the 2016Q3 ranking cycle, which started 2016-07-01.
 Essentially, a player with half the MMR of another player now needs 64 times as many wins to have the same ranking score.

+### DotaCoach

+We're proud to announce our new partnership with [DotaCoach](https://dotacoach.org/) to help you improve your game.
+DotaCoach.org is an on demand service sort of like an "Uber" for learning Dota.
+Review your YASP stats with a coach or ask them any questions you have on how to improve.
+Or just play a game together.
+Interacting with a skilled player is one of the best ways to improve at the game.

+We love partnerships like these that help us further our mission: to make you a better Dota player.

 ***